Eligibility Certification and Verification

 Required materials that must be provided to households:

-2016-2017 Application for Free and Reduced Price School Meals (2 pages printed front and back)
+- Free and Reduced Price School Meals Family Application

 Optional application-related materials that may be provided to households: